-Pursuant to California Law, CCS shall provide two (2) nutritionally adequate meals to each scholar who requests a meal without consideration of the scholar's eligibility for a federally-funded free or reducedprice meal, with a maximum of one free meal per meal service (breakfast and lunch) each school day on which the scholar is scheduled for two or more hours of educational activities at a school site, resource center, meeting space or other satellite facility operated by the Charter School.
-This shall apply to all scholars.
-Applications for federal meal reimbursement are included during the enrollment and reenrollment process through the application of an income and household size survey.
+Pursuant to California Law, CCS shall provide two (2) nutritionally adequate meals to each scholar who requests a meal without consideration of the scholar's eligibility for federally funded free or reduced-price meals with a maximum of one (1) free meal per meal service (breakfast and lunch) each school day on which the scholar is scheduled for two (2) or more hours of educational activities at a school site, resource center, meeting space or other satellite facility operated by CCS.
+Applications for federal meal reimbursement are included during the enrollment and re-enrollment process through the application of an income and household size survey.
 All families are encouraged to complete the application form in order to include as many eligible scholars as possible.
 Completed application forms can be returned to the Central Office.